ChrisM-Git/AI/README.md

-Compilation of RAG applications for demo purposes only.
+Compilation of AI models for classifcaiton, LLM, RAG for demo purposes only.

 Developer: Christopher Martin
 Date 2023 / 2024